-It’s easy to make gluten-free braised pickle juice chicken and cauliflower rice in an easy stovetop recipe.
+It’s easy to make gluten free pickle juice chicken and cauliflower rice in an easy stove top recipe.

 So what do you do with the leftover pickle juice?
 You make Pickle Juice Chicken!
 You’re not the only one who has asked that question.
 After all, it seems like such a waste to dump out a jar half full of spiced brine, especially when the pickles were so very delicious.

 And the thing is – pickle juice is actually good for you!
 Crazy, right?